Engoo Blog Language Tips

 • Japan's cherry blossom season usually starts mid-March.

-In spoken language, there are two standard ways to refer to a month along with the day of the month.
+When speaking, there are two standard ways to refer to a month and a day together.

 Month + Day